Become a Member Agency of Eastern Illinois Foodbank

 Your agency must utilize an electronic intake system called “Link2Feed” provided to you by EIF.
 You must provide your own wireless internet connection.
 Record keeping is important for IRS accounting rules and donor accountability practices.
 Additionally it helps in hunger advocacy efforts to understand how much food is distributed to people in need in any given area or time period.

-If you have additional questions, please email Emily Yoder at eyoder (at) eifoodbank.org.
+If you have additional questions, please email Emily Yoder at eyoder (at) eifoodbank.org or download a copy of our Agency Handbook.

 If you would like to take the next steps in becoming a partner agency please fill out this survey to be placed on the new agency waitlist.